UtsuroNoArashi/rose-pine-SDDM/README.md

 ## Customization
 The theme uses several config values, listed below.
 These can be modified at liking to obtain the look desired.

-the following is a list of such properties with a brief explaination of each.
+The following is a list of such properties with a brief explaination of each.

 * `Backgrounds`: the path to the wallpaer. *Note:* the `path` must be accessible by sddm.
     For instance, something like `~/Pictures/wallpaper` won't work.